aqsaismail04/console-student-portal/README.md

 🎓 Student Portal System (C++)

 📌 Overview

 This project is a **console-based Student Portal** developed in C++.
 It allows students to register, log in securely, calculate their results, and store/retrieve data using file handling.
-The system demonstrates core programming concepts such as **file I/O, loops, arrays, conditional statements, and authentication logic**.
+The system demonstrates core programming concepts such as **file I/O, loops, arrays, conditional statements, and authentication logic

 🚀 Features
 * 📝 Student Registration
 * 🔐 Secure Login System (3 attempts limit)